Skip to content

 current_domain.repository_for(Recipient).add(recipient)

-When domains run as independent services with separate brokers, use subscribers to consume external messages.
-Subscribers receive raw dict payloads and translate them into your domain's language:
+When domains run as independent services with separate brokers — or when you consume events from external systems you don't control — use subscribers.
+Subscribers receive raw dict payloads and translate them into your domain's language, acting as an anti-corruption layer:

 @fulfillment_domain.subscriber(stream="identity_customer_events")